fbennett/quizzer/README.md

 re-randomized, and starts over from the beginning.
 There is no time
 limit: this is a tool for study, rather than examination.

+For ease of administration, the system works without IDs and passwords.
+A management screen for each quiz, available only to instructors, allows a quiz link to be sent to each student, with the student ID and key embedded in the link.
+Student simply clicks on the link and takes the quiz.
+There is no other security.

-The result of a quiz is returned in a quick-view response screen (useful for in-class exercises), and can be downloaded in CSV format for the final course record held on the instructor's own computer.
+The result of a quiz can be called up by an instructor in a quick-view response screen (useful for in-class exercises), and can be downloaded in CSV format for the final course record held on the instructor's own computer.